redox-os/book/src/porting-applications.md

 """
 ```

-This script will move the scripts from the `source` folder to the `stage` folder and mark them as executable to be packaged.
+This script will move the scripts from the `source` directory to the `stage` directory and mark them as executable to be packaged.

 #### Non-adapted scripts